SuneelFreimuth/vela/README.md

 # Cygnus
-A simple framework for Gemini servers inspired by Flask.
+A simple framework for Gemini servers inspired by Flask and Express.js.
 ```python
 from cygnus import Server
 app = Server()